AlgorithmiKee/notes/Machine_Learning/ELBO.md

 ### ELBO Maximization for Gaussian Surrogate

-We use mutlivariate Gaussian as the surrogate
+We use multivariate Gaussian as the surrogate

 $$
 \begin{align*}